- United States: Intellectual property > Copyright

 A significant highlight for Jenner & Block LLP was representing PepsiCo successfully in Joyce v PepsiCo, which saw a Wisconsin appeals court uphold a lower court decision to vacate a $1.26bn default judgment against the client based on a deficiency in the complaint.
 Edgenet, and CRC Insurance Services Inc are also clients.
 Debbie Berman, Bradford Lyerla, R Douglas Rees and Daniel Winters are significant figures within the practice.

 United States: Media, technology and telecoms

-Within Telecoms and broadcast: regulatory, Jenner & Block LLP is a third tier firm,
+Within Telecoms and broadcast: regulatory, Jenner & Block LLP is a second tier firm,